Best Allied Bombers of World War II

 Astonishing how underestimated this aircraft was!

 A truly great aircraft!
-Versatile, adaptable, faster than any other bomber and established "path finding" for the bigger bombers with there blanket bombing.
+Versatile, adaptable, faster than any other bomber, and it established "pathfinding" for the bigger bombers with their blanket bombing.

-The Brits should've made more of these aircraft for greater accuracy bombing and other duties, but at the time mass numbers of British, Commonwealth and US heavy bombers were seen as more feasible and greater in destruction.
+The Brits should've made more of these aircraft for greater accuracy in bombing and other duties.
+At the time, however, mass numbers of British, Commonwealth, and US heavy bombers were seen as more feasible and more destructive.

-The bomb load was almost identical to the Flying Fortress, but it was not until later on did the path finding start to be used and prove to be so effective.
+The bomb load was almost identical to the Flying Fortress, but it was not until later on that pathfinding started to be used and proved to be so effective.

-The greatest bomber in my view, but these are others that can be held in high esteem:
+In my view, this is the greatest bomber, but there are others that can be held in high esteem:

-Lancaster (adaptable, surprisingly agile and greater bomb load)
+Lancaster (adaptable, surprisingly agile, and with a greater bomb load)

 Flying Fortress (took so much punishment and still flew)

-Super fortress (later in the war was ahead of it's time)
+Superfortress (later in the war, it was ahead of its time)

 4 Consolidated B-24 Liberator - USA

 Could carry more bombs and fly farther than the B-17.
-It was not able to take nearly the punishment of the B-17.
+However, it was not able to take nearly the same amount of punishment as the B-17.

 5 North American B-25 Mitchell - USA

 A workhorse medium bomber that did almost anything asked of it.
-Dolittle's raid using these bombers flying from the aircraft carrier Hornet in early 1942 Attests to its versatility.
+Doolittle's raid using these bombers flying from the aircraft carrier Hornet in early 1942 attests to its versatility.

 6 Douglas SBD Dauntless - USA